‘Rs 1.2 Lakh, 3 Yrs Experience’: LinkedIn Flags ‘Data Farming’ Trap In Home Ministry Hiring Ad

 The advertisement is for a Social Media Manager at the Indian Cyber Crime Coordination Centre (I4C) in Delhi.

-‘Rs 1.2 Lakh, 3 Years Experience’: Home Ministry’s Hiring Post Goes Viral, LinkedIn Flags ‘Data Farming’ Trap
+‘Rs 1.2 Lakh, 3 Years Experience’: Home Ministry’s Hiring Post Goes Viral

 A LinkedIn post for a Social Media Manager role at I4C under the Ministry of Home Affairs has gone viral for offering Rs 1.2 lakh a month for just three years of experience.

-A hiring post linked to the Ministry of Home Affairs (MHA) has gone viral on LinkedIn, with several users flagging it as a potential “data farming” trap.
-The post advertises a Social Media Manager role at the Indian Cyber Crime Coordination Centre (I4C) in Delhi, offering a salary of Rs 1.2 lakh per month for candidates with just three years of experience.
-While the position appears attractive on paper, many LinkedIn users have questioned the legitimacy of the post, saying that the use of a Google Form and the unusually high salary make the listing appear “even more fishy”.
+A hiring post linked to the Ministry of Home Affairs (MHA) has gone viral on LinkedIn, attracting widespread attention for its high salary and role requirements.
+The post advertises a Social Media Manager position at the Indian Cyber Crime Coordination Centre (I4C) in Delhi, offering a salary of Rs 1.2 lakh per month for candidates with just three years of experience.
+While the position appears highly attractive on paper, several LinkedIn users have raised questions about the unusually high compensation for the experience level and the use of a Google Form for applications.

-Before turning to the reactions the post received, let us take a look at the job posting itself.

 ‘Rs 1.2 Lakh, 3 Years Experience’